paulrounak/cfhelper.nvim/README.md

   Compiles your current C++ file, runs it with `input.txt`, and compares the output with `output.txt`.
   The result is printed and stored in `result.txt`.

-- **Organized Output**
+> [!Note]
-  All files including the compiled binary are saved inside `.cfhelper/`, keeping your workspace clean.
+>  All generated files including the compiled binary are saved inside `.cfhelper/` beside your source file, keeping your workspace clean.

-- **No Browser Extension Needed**
+> [!Note]
-  Unlike many alternatives, cfhelper.nvim does not depend on browser extensions like Competitive Companion.
+>  Unlike many alternatives, cfhelper.nvim does not depend on browser extensions like Competitive Companion.

 ## Why This Plugin